cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/framework-exten/service_discovery.md

 description: >
 ---

-[kitex-contrib](https://github.com/kitex-contrib/resolver-dns) has provided the DNS service discovery extensions.
+[kitex-contrib](https://github.com/kitex-contrib/resolver-dns) has provided multiple service discovery extensions: DNS, ETCD, ZooKeeper, Eureka, Consul, Nacos, Polaris.

-If you want to adopt other service discovery protocol, such as ETCD, you can implement the `Resolver` interface, and clients can inject it by `WithResolver` Option.
+If you want to adopt other service discovery protocol, you can implement the `Resolver` interface, and clients can inject it by `WithResolver` Option.

 ## Interface Definition